 Lobbying is a very competitive industry, and job openings are frequently filled through networking and referrals – and often by recruiting Hill staffers.
 Law students interested in lobbying careers should consider interning on the Hill, with a lobbying organization, or with a trade association; or volunteering on a political campaign.
 Trade associations often hire summer interns; the hiring timeline varies by organization but tends to occur around February or March.
 Additionally, members of Congress regularly hire interns for both their personal offices and committee staff.
 To apply for an internship with a member’s personal office, submit a resume and cover letter to the Chief of Staff or the Legislative Director.
 For internships with a committee, apply to the majority or minority staff director or the Chief of Staff.

-If you are interested in a career in lobbying, also consider applying for our Spring Break in Public Affairs program.
+If you are interested in a career in lobbying, you should sign up for Georgetown Law's Hill/Lobbying Listserv through Symplicity, and also consider applying for our Spring Break in Public Affairs program.

 Martindale (search for law firms with Government Relations practice)

 Leadership Library (search for employees of lobbying and law firms)